AdityaLab/TimeRecipe/README.md

 ### TimeRecipe Results

-All raw and processes results can be found at [TimeReciperesults](https://github.com/AdityaLab/TimeRecipeResults)
+All raw and processes results can be found at [TimeReciperesults](https://github.com/AdityaLab/TimeRecipeResults).

+### Results Post Processing

+1. `./notebook/error_rank.ipynb`: Convert the raw forecasting results over different random seeds to ranked results with averaged error and std.
+2. `./notebook/read_res_m.ipynb`: Filter and combine the top 30 ranked results (`top_k=30`) from different datasets to a single csv file.
+3. `./notebook/cor_ana_m.ipynb`: Perform statistic testing for the correlation analysis, using the combined csv file (Paper Table 3).
+4. `./notebook/lightgbm_m.ipynb`: Perform the training-free model selection using a LightGBM model and pre-trained results (Paper Table 2).
+5. `./notebook/count_surpass.ipynb`: Count the number of setups that TimeRecipe outperforms SOTA (Paper Section 4.1.1).

 ## Contact

 If you have any questions about the code, please contact Zhiyuan Zhao at `leozhao1997[at]gatech[dot]edu`.

 ## Acknowledgement